Ann Marie Falcone

 She earned a B.M. from Northwestern University, an M.M. from The University of Arizona, where she was a teaching assistant, took vocal pedagogy at Malone College, and completed an M.F.A. in Creative Writing in nonfiction with accents in fiction and publishing at Chatham University.
 Having taken and given numerous years of private voice, clarinet, and piano lessons, Ann Marie understands the beauty of the development of an artist's life.

-There are some videos of her compositions at her Public Facebook Page as well as recordings on her website at the Art Songs, Clarinet Performances, and Student Performances Pages.
+There are some videos of her compositions at her YouTube and Public Facebook Pages as well as recordings on her website at the Art Songs, Clarinet Performances, and Student Performances Pages.

 - NYC/Tri-State Area